markhepburn/dotemacs/README.md

 These days I have a fairly homogenous environment across my different installations, so there's not a lot of effort put in to making things backwards-compatible.
-I mostly run a snapshot build on a Linux (Ubuntu) host, and the latest stable build on windows.
+I mostly run a snapshot build on a Linux (Ubuntu) host, and the [latest build](https://github.com/kiennq/emacs-build) on windows.
 Most configuration should be portable, but there are facilities to load platform-specific (and host-specific) code when necessary.
+I assume a very recent Emacs.

 Installation
 ------------